-The ICAAP document, compiled as part of Pillar 2, is extensively discussed and approved by Bank management, Board committees (Risks Management Committee and Audit Committee) and by the Board of Directors plenum.
+The ICAAP document is extensively discussed and approved by Bank management, Board committees (Risks Management Committee and Audit Committee) and by the Board of Directors plenum.
 The document, submitted to the Bank of Israel at the end of the year, includes both qualitative and quantitative aspects.

-The qualitative assessment process is a self-assessment process of the risks level and quality of risks management, conducted annually by the Bank through the Risk Assessment System (RAS) process, for all relevant risks at the Bank, designed to provide qualitative assessment of the risk profile at the Bank and to identify the major risk hubs.
+The qualitative assessment process is a self-assessment process of the risks level, the quality of risks management and the direction of the development thereof over the coming year, conducted annually by the Bank through the Risk Assessment System (RAS) process, for all relevant risks at the Bank, designed to provide qualitative assessment of the risk profile at the Bank and to identify the major risk hubs.
 Furthermore, a review is conducted of the need for further capital allocation, as part of capital planning under Pillar 2.

-The quality of risks management is high to very high in general, and has been constantly improving, which reflects the Bank's on-going and continuous activity to improve the quality of risks management and the effectiveness of controls.
+The overall risk level at the Bank is relatively low, and those risks where risk levels are not low are due to risk inherent in operations and in line with the specified risk appetite principles.
+The quality of risks management is high to very high in general, and has been constantly improving, which reflects the Bank's on-going and continuous activity to improve the quality of risk management processes and the effectiveness of controls.
 The risk direction for the coming year is essentially unchanged for most of the risks.